 Whenever the vTPM’s internal data is updated in a way that should be maintained over a boot, the vTPM SHALL save its state.
 There SHOULD be protection against race conditions that might result from a vTPM or vPlatform Manager crashing mid-save.

 When the vTPM’s state is saved, it SHALL do so in such a way as to protect its secrets and enforce any constraints guaranteed by its creation and credentials.
-This SHOULD include encrypting the vTPM’s state with a fresh.
+This SHOULD include encrypting the vTPM’s state with a fresh VDK which is then encrypted; the fresh key, providing protection against data substitution attacks beyond the basic rollback protection mechanism.

 Whenever the vTPM’s state is saved, it SHALL provide the vPlatform Manager with a hash of its most recently saved data.

+The vPlatform Manager SHALL maintain a list of most recent data hashes for all vTPMs, to provide integrity protection of vTPM data against rollback and data modification attacks.
+This list SHALL itself have integrity protection against rollback and data modification attacks.

 The vPlatform Manager SHALL, upon updating its internal saved data, encrypt the data with a symmetric key known only to itself.
-This symmetric key SHALL be sealed using the VMDK.
+This symmetric key SHALL be sealed using the VPMDK.
 The symmetric key SHOULD be freshly generated, to ensure secrecy.
 The encrypted data and sealed symmetric key SHALL be stored to disk.

 Saving State Examples (informative)

 In the following diagrams, we describe two possible procedures for saving a vTPM’s state.
 In one procedure, the vTPM state is protected using the pTPM PCR values, as enforced by a sealed blob.
 In the other, the vTPM’s state is protected using a pTPM sealing key with no PCR constraints, which is securely held by a remote party.
 The remote party is responsible for keeping this sealing key secret; it must only be released to the vPlatform Manager upon request from an approved vTPM, and only after the platform has been appraised to determine whether it is trustworthy.
 (See launch discussion.)

+In both cases, or in other cases not described here, the mechanism used to save the vTPM data securely must reflect what is described in the vEC.
+(10.2).
+In the case of the PCR-protected vTPM state, the particular pTPM PCRs chosen and their expected values (and any applicable update policies) must be included in the vEC.
+In the case of the remote party, the vEC must hold an identifier for the remote party, usually a public key.
+This allows an appraiser to evaluate whether the vTPM secrets are protected to a level they consider trustworthy.

 Figure 7: Two approaches to saving vTPM data.
-On the left, data is protected by locally encrypting with a pTPM keyOn the right, data is protected by external trusted party.
+On the left, data is protected by locally encrypting with a pTPM key in such a way that it can only be accessed with particular pTPM state.
+On the right, data is protected by sending the data encryption key to an external trusted party, so that the data is not available without the external party’s approval.